 - Clinical science

-Hearing loss can be defined based on the location of dysfunction as either conductive or sensorineural hearing loss.
-Conductive hearing loss is due to dysfunction of the outer or middle ear, which prevents transmission of sound waves from reaching the inner ear.
-In comparison, sensorineural hearing loss is due to dysfunction of the inner ear or auditory nerve, which prevents neuronal transmission to the brain.
+Hearing loss can be defined based on the general type of hearing loss (conductive or sensorineural) and the location of the dysfunction.
+Conductive hearing loss typically occurs due to dysfunction of the outer or middle ear, which prevents transmission of sound waves from reaching the inner ear.
+Sensorineural hearing loss, on the other hand, occurs due to dysfunction of the inner ear or auditory nerve, which prevents neuronal transmission to the brain.
 Sometimes hearing loss can have both conductive and sensorineural components, which is referred to as mixed hearing loss.
-Patients who present with hearing loss should be screened with tests such as the whispered voice test.
-After confirming the diagnosis, Rinne and Weber testing should be performed to differentiate between conductive or sensorineural hearing loss.
-This may be followed by audiometry, pneumoscopy, laboratory tests, or imaging, depending on the underlying suspected cause.
+Patients with a complaint of hearing loss should be screened with techniques such as the whispered voice or finger rub tests.
+Subsequently, tuning fork tests should be performed to differentiate between conductive and sensorineural hearing loss.
+This may be followed by otoscopy, audiometry, laboratory tests, or imaging, depending on the underlying suspected cause.
 Treatment depends on the underlying etiology and can include hearing aids or cochlear implants for irreversible conductive or sensorineural hearing loss, respectively.

 |Conductive hearing loss||Sensorineural hearing loss|